Multimodality as Supervision:

 TST sensors

-Discussion & future work
+Discussion and Future work

 Citation